Diversity and Equal Opportunity Statement

 ||Chief of Police

-If the records are not maintained by the University official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.
+If the records are not maintained by the university official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.

-The University will comply with all student requests to review and inspect records within 45 days of the date that the request is submitted to the appropriate records custodian.
+The university will comply with all student requests to review and inspect records within 45 days of the date that the request is submitted to the appropriate records custodian.
 Students requesting access to their education records may be asked to verify their identity prior to inspection with a government issued photo identification.
 Students seeking access either electronically or by telephone will be asked to verify their identity by providing information of specific individual relevance - not including a social security number.

 Students enrolled at UNT Dallas are deemed to be the owners of their own education records.
-The University may, but is not required to, grant a parent/guardian access to a student’s education record if the student is identified as a dependent on the parent/guardian’s federal income tax return.
+The university may, but is not required to, grant a parent/guardian’s access to a student’s education record if the student is identified as a dependent on the parent/guardian’s federal income tax return.
 Under no circumstances will a student’s education record be released to a parent/guardian without verification of the student’s dependent status on the appropriate federal tax forms.

 Student Right to Request Amendment of Education Records